Tours

 Contact the Musée de société des Deux-Rives (MUSO) at 450 370-4855, ext.
 221 or info@lemuso.com to arrange a private guided tour.

-The Bible Gallery is open to the public by reservation, and to all educational institutions.
+The Bible Gallery is open to the public by reservation, and welcomes educational institutions of all levels.

 (450) 373-0674 ext.
 5